openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 Installation into an Existing Environment with the Source Deep Learning Framework
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To install OpenVINO Development Tools (see the :ref:`Install the Package <install-the-package>` section of this article) into an existing environment with the deep learning framework used for the model training or creation, run the following command:
+To install OpenVINO Development Tools (see the :ref:`Install the Package <install_the_package>` section of this article) into an existing environment with the deep learning framework used for the model training or creation, run the following command:

 .. code-block:: sh